flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

     return TrainTestSplitOutput(train=DataFrame(df=train), test=DataFrame(df=test))
 ```

-First, what if the node needs to import that isn't already installed?
+In this example, the node needs to import `sklearn` which might not be installed.
 We can specify this in the `deps` argument to the `flojoy` decorator.
 This will ensure that the library is installed before the node is run.

-Second, the node needs to return two `DataContainers`.
-We can do this by creating a dataclass with the names of the outputs as fields.
+This node needs to return two `DataContainers`.
+We do this by creating a dataclass with the names of the outputs as fields.
 Then, we return an instance of this dataclass.

 Looking at the parameters, we have one `DataContainer` input, named `default`.
 When we only have 1 input and we don't want to label it in the frontend, we can name it `default`, which is a special name that Flojoy recognizes.
 This node also has a `test_size` parameter, that has a default value of 0.2.